Five things Tim Tebow can teach us about stock investing

 When stocks are priced at three times fair value, there will be dozens of reasons put forward for why the price being set by the market is the proper one.
 Don’t believe any of it.
 It is always possible to come up with both plausible-sounding reasons for high prices and plausible-sounding reasons for low prices.
 Most investing analyses (including this one, to be sure) are so much hot air.

-3) People Fool Themselves
+3) People fool themselves

 When I point out how experts in this field mislead us as to the value of stocks at times of overvaluation, people often jump to the conclusion that I am accusing people of dishonesty.
 No!
 The conservatives really believe in their hearts that Tebow is the better quarterback.
 The liberals really believe in their hearts that the case for Manning is so strong as to be beyond dispute.
 People see what they want to see and they generally do not see too much beyond that.

 Many people faulted the Madoff investors for falling for a Get Rich Quick scheme.
 I think we would be better to take a “there but for the grace of God” line re the matter.
 We all fall for all sorts of things all the time.
 And more often than not the people pulling us in fell for the same things before they tried to get us taken in too.
-We all think with our emotions.
+We all think about our emotions.
 It’s just the way we are constructed.

-4) People Are Biased
+4) People are biased

 What do you think will happen if Manning has five great games to start out the next season and Tebow has five terrible ones (or the other way around)?
 Will that settle matters?
 You know it won’t.
 People who like Manning for emotional reasons will continue to like Manning for emotional reasons and people who like Tebow for emotional reasons will continue to like Tebow for emotional reasons.
 People will just concoct new rationalizations for believing what they want to believe.
 Facts rarely have much influence on human decision-making.